Charles' grave, Lazear Cemetery

-He married Nancy Henry (1812-1889), the daughter of John and Elizabeth (Imel) Henry, of near Scullton, Somerset County, and granddaughter of Henry Imel, an early pioneer of the region.
+He was united in holy matrimony with Nancy Henry (1812-1889), the daughter of John and Elizabeth (Imel) Henry, of near Scullton, Somerset County, and granddaughter of Henry Imel, an early pioneer of the region.

 When the federal census was enumerated in 1850, the Younkins (spelled with the "i") made their home in Upper Turkeyfoot Township, near Kingwood.